1.9 Safe Disposal of Waste (including sharps)

 The Health and Safety (Sharp Instruments in Healthcare) Regulations 2013 outline the regulatory requirements for employers and contractors in the healthcare sector in relation to the safe disposal of sharps.

-Categories of waste
+Classification of waste

 Waste streams